 Cooking oil, such as avocado, vegetable or peanut oil, for cooking the shrimp.
 A little goes a long way for this recipe!

-Spicy Baja Sauce:
+Spicy Baja Cream Sauce: The Reader-Favorite Taco Sauce

 Mayonnaise.
 Adding a bit of mayo to the sour cream creates a creamier, richer, and smoother texture for the taco sauce.